 How to measure usable seat depth at home

-- Arrange the sofa as you use it (back pillows in place).
+- Arrange the sofa the way you actually use it, with back pillows in place.

 - Sit all the way back, then measure from the front edge of the seat cushion to your lower-back contact point.

-- Measure your buttock-to-knee length by sitting with your back to a wall and measuring to the back of your knee.
+- Measure your buttock-to-knee length by sitting with your back against a wall and measuring to the back of your knee.

 What the research suggests about comfort tradeoffs